iamcarrico/iamcarrico/_drafts/2014-09-11-jekyll-workflow-p1-building.md

 $ gulp images
 ```

 To build our Jekyll site, and serve it using BrowserSync.
 This will watch our files and ensure the proper tasks are run for us on their change.
 It will also automatically update our site, without the need for a refresh, all through BrowserSync.
+This should be the command that is run the most, as it will also compile the Sass files and minify images.

 ```bash
 $ gulp server